Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Introduction

 Convection encompasses a wide range of spatial and temporal scales, from individual convective cells of varying size to large, organized clusters of convection.
-As the model resolution approaches the large-eddy scale, subgrid convective fluxes from the convection schemes should vanish.
+As the model resolution approaches the large-eddy scale, subgrid-scale convective fluxes from the convection schemes should vanish.
 This reduction in convective fluxes should occur gradually with increasing resolution to ensure a smooth transition from parameterized to explicitly resolved convection \citep[e.g.][]{arakawa-2011, malardel-2019}.

 Currently, the degree of complexity of kilometer-resolution atmospheric models varies \citep[e.g.][]{satoh-2019}.
 Some simulations still use a hydrostatic core \citep{wedi-2020, rackow-2025}, and models display a wide diversity in parameterizations, from simplified physics typical of LES models (no convection, Smagorinsky-type turbulence, “all-or-nothing” condensation) to more complex physics typical of climate models \citep[e.g.][]{stevens-2019}.

-At resolution lower than 10 km, some features of the system -- such as tropical variability or the diurnal cycle -- may actually be better represented without deep convection parameterization \citep{maher-2018, vergara-temprado-2020}.
+At resolution lower than 10 km, some features of the system -- such as tropical variability or the diurnal cycle -- may actually be better represented without deep convection parameterization \citep{sato-2009, miura-2007, vergara-temprado-2020, takasuka-2026}.
 While convection schemes are necessary to overcome some model limitations, they can also distort certain aspects of the simulation due to the inherent approximations involved.
-Moreover, the large number of processes they add complicates model understanding.
+Moreover, the many effects introduced by these parameterizations and their interactions complicate model understanding.